Easily Clone A WordPress Site: Complete Guide

 To create a local copy of your live site, you’ll essentially download the WordPress installation directory.
 This directory is usually public_html or www by default.

 Depending on the size of your live site, it will take quite a while for FileZilla to download all your WordPress files and folders.
-In my experience, I’ve found FTP to be agonizingly slow, which is another reason to use BlogVault for cloning instead.
+FTP can be agonizingly slow, which is another reason to use BlogVault for cloning instead.

 Step 2.
 Upload the copy to a web server